sergiuNE/Music-Top20-Tracker/README.md

 Pages
 The website includes three main HTML pages:

-youtube.html: Displays the top 3 popular songs on YouTube for each genre. spotify.html: Shows the top 3 popular songs on Spotify for each genre. apple-music.html: Lists the top 3 popular songs on Apple Music for each genre.
+youtube.html: Displays the top 3 popular songs on YouTube for each genre. <br>
+spotify.html: Shows the top 3 popular songs on Spotify for each genre. <br>
+apple-music.html: Lists the top 3 popular songs on Apple Music for each genre. <br>
-Each page features:
+Each page features: <br>

 The top 3 songs in each genre. 🎧
 The first song is the most popular, and the third song is the third most popular.